racket/rhombus/design/class/class.md

 better to just live with a prohibiton against same-named method in superinterfaces.

-Currently, an unimplemented method has no signature.
+Currently, an abstract method has no signature.
 More generally, there's no support for checking that a method override has a signature that is compatible with the implementation that it replaces.
 Along those lines, static information about the result of a method is not